 Brian’s anti-gun song – a relatively rare chance on Hot Space for the band to rock out.
 A strong riff and a scorching guitar solo, ‘Put Out…’ is perhaps marred only by the jarring ’80s drum sound and by the rather shallow and simplistic first-person lyrics (again, typical of ’80s sensibilities – or lack thereof).
 The listener cannot help but feel that the writer of White Man might have found a more elegant way to convey his laudable message.
 Or maybe that was the point.
 Best moment: the opening of Brian’s solo at 1:58 and the rhythm guitar beneath it.

 106. It’s A Hard Life (Mercury), The Works, 1984

 Another of Freddie’s piano-based meditations on the vicissitudes of love (à la My Melancholy Blues and Jealousy), the piano-guitar interplay is reminiscent of the live version of White Queen (As It Began) and the general feel is of the early albums (a huge compliment!).
 A song that didn’t quite seem to work live.
 Best moment: Freddie’s stunning opera-style opening – “I don’t want my freedom…”

 105. The Kiss (Aura Resurrects Flash) (Mercury), Flash Gordon, 1980

 Short and sweet, indeed – gorgeous, gorgeous falsetto from Freddie.

 104. In The Lap Of The Gods (Mercury), Sheer Heart Attack, 1974

-Although at heart a relatively by-the-numbers piano-based song, it is packed with quirky arrangements (the backing vocals are wonderful) and features a truly extraordinary opening – a great way to start side two of the original vinyl release.
+Although at heart a relatively by-the-numbers piano-based song, it is packed with quirky arrangements (the backing vocals are extraordinary) and features a truly ‘goosebumps’ opening – a magical way to open side two of the original vinyl release.

 103. Leaving Home Ain’t Easy (May), Jazz, 1978